 Not everything that fails is a usability problem.

-Experience spans public-facing domains including education, health services, clean energy, and social services, with an emphasis on institutional environments and implementation constraints.
-Research practice prioritizes ethical rigor, cultural sensitivity, and accountability in public-sector contexts.
+Her experience spans education, health, clean energy, and social services, with an emphasis on institutional constraints.
+Throughout every project, she prioritizes ethical rigor, cultural sensitivity, and accountability in high-stakes public-sector contexts. 🇨🇦

-Research is conducted through iterative, evidence-based cycles designed to support informed decision-making in public-sector contexts.
-Drawing from a toolkit of 100+ qualitative and quantitative UX research methods, selected and adapted based on research goals, timelines, and institutional constraints.
+Research is conducted through iterative, evidence-based cycles designed to support informed decision-making.
+Karis draws from a toolkit of 100+ methods, selected and adapted based on research goals, timelines, and systemic constraints.

 Design Tools